RezwanM/cmdline_chatbot/README.md

-# cmdline_chatbot
+# AI Chatbot

 The goal of this project was to build a chatbot that could be accessed from the terminal.
 It uses Google Gemini's API for accessing the Gemini models.

 ## Preview

     $ python3 <project_root>/main.py
-    Welcome to the Cmdline Chatbot (powered by Gemini)!
+    Welcome to the AI Chatbot (powered by Gemini)!

     Start by entering a prompt.
     (For quitting the application, type "quit".)